Bak Kerng 五香肉卷

 Method

 6. When you are ready to mix, cut an entire packet of cuttlefish paste into the mixing bowl and add all the sliced ingredients into the bowl.
-You may also add the bread flour and the seasonings.
+You may also add the potato starch (or any type of flour) and the seasonings.
 Last to go in is the two eggs.
 The eggs will help to bond the meat mixture together.

 7. Once everything is well mixed, cover with cling wrap and refrigerate for about an hour to allow the meat to marinate.

-8. Cut the tofu skins into small sheets so that you can roll the ingredients.
+8. Cut the tofu skins into small sheets (specifically 30 cm x 30 cm squares) so that you can roll the ingredients.
+1 sheet can cut into 6 sheets.
+3 sheets, means 18 sheets.
+18 sheets means 18 meat rolls.
 Crack two eggs so that they can act as egg wash to seal the meat sausage.
+This is to close the ends of the meat sausage.
+You can also use a starch mixture to close it.
+Just don’t use super glue.

-10. Now you should be ready to rock and roll.
-Mix a small portion of meat mixture onto the tofu skin with the fried egg and roll into sausages.
-After that sliced then into bite size pieces before frying.
+9. Now you should be ready to rock and roll.
+Mix a small portion of meat mixture onto the tofu skin and roll into sausages.
+After that sliced them into bite size pieces before frying.
+It’s easier to slice if you put them in the fridge.
+Otherwise, just use a sharp knife.

 Bon Appetit!